Neuro-Ophthalmology

 Episodic loss of vision

-Also called episodic blindness, episodic loss of vision refers to sudden, temporary vision loss caused by lack of blood flow to the retina.
+Episodic loss of vision refers to sudden, temporary vision loss, which may be caused by lack of blood flow to the retina.
 Vision loss may be partial or complete, may affect one or both eyes, and may last from a few seconds to a few minutes.

 Episodic vision loss may be caused by a blood clot or piece of plaque that forms in a larger artery in the body and travels to an artery in the eye.
 Other causes may include migraine headache, blood vessel disease, inflammation of the optic nerve or brain tumor.
 The underlying cause may be diagnosed through blood tests, imaging exams and other tests.